Quaternionic Reweighted Amplitude Flow for Phase Retrieval in Image Reconstruction: Quaternionic Reweighted Amplitude Flow

 \subsection{Linear Convergence Discussion}

 In this section, we present a partial analysis of the convergence of the QRAF algorithm.
-The primary challenge remains in establishing the local regularity condition, which is analogous to the difficulty encountered in the complex RAF algorithm, as discussed in the introduction.
+The primary challenge remains in establishing the local regularity condition, which is analogous to the difficulty encountered in the complex RAF algorithm.
 However, once this problem is resolved in the complex domain, we believe that extending the result to the quaternionic setting will not require significant additional effort.

 We adopt the distance defined in \cite{chen_phase_2023} between any two vectors $\bz$ and $\bx$ in $\mathbb{H}^{d}$ as follows

 where $w\in \mathbb{H}$ accounts for the trivial ambiguity of the right quaternion phase factor.
 Recall that the minimum in the above equation \eqref{ds} is attained at $w={\rm sign}(\bx^{*}\bz)$, yielding the expression ${\rm dist}(z, x)=\|\bz-\bx \,{\rm sign}(\bx^{*}\bz)\|$, where ${\rm sign}(w):=w/|w|$ for nonzero $w\in \mathbb{H}$ and $ {\rm sign}(0):=1$.